looker-open-source/actions/src/integrations/amazon/README.md

 # AWS S3, EC2
+## Write data files to an S3 bucket or Stop an EC2 instance.

 The Amazon S3 integrations enables you to send and store a data file on S3 via the Amazon S3 API.
 The Amazon EC2 Stop Instance integration allows you to stop an EC2 (from a dimension tagged with `aws_resource_id` in LookML) via the Amazon EC2 API.